encode/django-rest-framework/docs/api-guide/renderers.md

 2. An explicit `.template_name` attribute set on this class.
 3. The return result of calling `view.get_template_names()`.

+An example of a view that uses `HTMLRenderer`:

+    class UserInstance(generics.RetrieveUserAPIView):
+        """
+        A view that returns a templated HTML representations of a given user.
+        """
+        model = Users
+        renderer_classes = (HTMLRenderer,)

+        def get(self, request, \*args, **kwargs)
+            self.object = self.get_object()
+            return Response(self.object, template_name='user_detail.html')

-You can use `HTMLTemplateRenderer` either to return regular HTML pages using REST framework, or to return both HTML and API responses from a single endpoint.
+You can use `HTMLRenderer` either to return regular HTML pages using REST framework, or to return both HTML and API responses from a single endpoint.

-If you're building websites that use `HTMLTemplateRenderer` along with other renderer classes, you should consider listing `HTMLTemplateRenderer` as the first class in the `renderer_classes` list, so that it will be prioritised first even for browsers that send poorly formed ACCEPT headers.
+If you're building websites that use `HTMLRenderer` along with other renderer classes, you should consider listing `HTMLRenderer` as the first class in the `renderer_classes` list, so that it will be prioritised first even for browsers that send poorly formed `ACCEPT:` headers.

 **.media_type:** `text/html`

 **.format:** `'.html'`

+## BrowsableAPIRenderer

+Renders data into HTML for the Browseable API.
+This renderer will determine which other renderer would have been given highest priority, and use that to display an API style response within the HTML page.

+**.media_type:** `text/html`

+**.format:** `'.api'`

 ## Custom renderers

 To implement a custom renderer, you should override `BaseRenderer`, set the `.media_type` and `.format` properties, and implement the `.render(self, data, media_type)` method.

+For example:

+    from django.utils.encoding import smart_unicode
+    from rest_framework import renderers

+    class PlainText(renderers.BaseRenderer):
+        media_type = 'text/plain'
+        format = 'txt'

+        def render(self, data, media_type):
+            if isinstance(data, basestring):
+                return data
+            return smart_unicode(data)

 ---